RConsortium/censusguide/package-discussion.md

 ## Measuring Package Popularity

-We used the following script to determine packages had the most downloads:
+We used the following script to determine the number of downloads each package had in the last year:

 ```
 library(cranlogs)
 library(tidyverse)